microsoft/pxt-common-packages/libs/game/docs/reference/scene/set-background-color.md

 There are 16 colors available to choose from.
 These colors are set in the current color _pallete_.
 The pallete contains a collection of colors, each of which have an index number from `0` to `15`.
-The index is also known as the color number.
-Unless the pallete is changed the pallete has these colors as the
+The index is also known as the **color number**.
+Unless the pallete is changed, the pallete has these colors as the
 default:

 * `0`: transparent